MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 Mob stations are noisier than traditional work areas.
 People are interacting, they are talking about code, about different approaches, about how to best solve the problem.
 When a mob gets louder, one of two things happen with the people not in the mob.
 Either they complain, or they get louder.
 This can be a challenge.

-For the mob, being in a work environment where there is a lot of background noise can make it harder to communicate effectively in the mob.
-You don't have the convenience that solo developers have of putting on headphones.
+For the mob, being in a work environment where there is a lot of background noise can make it hard for the mob to communicate effectively - a key benefit of having a mob in the first place.
+Unfortunately you don't have the convenience that solo developers have of putting on headphones.

-Ultimately what you want to be doing is creating an environment where you are upping the signal and reducing the noise.
+Ultimately what you want to do is create an environment where you are upping the signal and reducing the noise.

+Having portable sound barriers is an easy way to adjust an existing work space so that a mob does not impact non-mobbers and vice versa.
+Another alternative is for the team to move to a dedicated team room.
+Deciding on what an appropriate approach is varies from organization to organization.
+I would just remind you that humans are lazy, you want minimal effort required to assemble a mob - having a mob station where a team works every day is key to it becoming an entrenched practice.

 Find an enviroment that is condusive to upping the signal and reducing the noise.
 This can be ideally achieved  when a mob has their own room or work cove, however this is not th eonly way to achieve this.
 I've had work environments where we had movable whiteboards which doubled up as great sound barriers.
 If the room was getting to noisy, we would use the whiteboards as noise blockers.